Amazon Went On An Insane Hiring Spree In 2020 Fueled By The Pandemic

 The New York Times article compared the Amazon hiring spree to the wartime efforts during World War II in industries such as shipbuilding in the early days of the war or home building after the war.

-It also drew a comparison to emerging online rival Walmart when the discount retailer added 230,000 employees in a single year a couple decades ago, which was one the largest piece time expansions in corporate America.
+It also drew a comparison to emerging online rival Walmart when the discount retailer added 230,000 employees in a single year a couple of decades ago, which was one of the largest piece time expansions in corporate America.

 Amazon Expecting Holiday Record Sales During COVID Pandemic

 Earlier this year, Amazon got caught out a bit with the COVID lockdowns requiring the company to temporarily halt non-essential shipments to fulfillment warehouses which angered many third-party sellers.

 For weeks sellers couldn’t restock inventory at Amazon fulfillment warehouses meaning many sellers claimed lost sales.